JayaKumar-MuthusamyAK/WebApplicationTestingUsingKatalon/README.md

 These instructions will get you a copy of the project up and running on your local machine.

-## Prerequisites :
+## Prerequisites:

-      - Install the katalon studio on your machine.
+      * Install the katalon studio on your machine.
-      - Create Katalon studion account as well.
+      * Create Katalon studion account as well.

 ## How to Setup :

       1. Check out the code from this repository.
       2. Open the project in katalon studio.